simonepri/geojson-geometries-lookup/README.md

 ```

 ## Showcase
 Do you use geojson-geometries-lookup in your application?
-Please [open a Pull Request](https://github.com/simonepri/geojson-geometries-lookup/pulls) to include it here.
+Please [open a Pull Request][new-pr] to include it here.
 We would love to have it in our list:

 * [country-iso](https://github.com/simonepri/country-iso): 🗺 Get ISO 3166-1 alpha-3 country code for geographic coordinates.